frovedis/frovedis/doc/manual/manual_cpp.md

 It writes the elements of the global rowmajor matrix to the specified directory in rowmajor format with binary data.

-The output directory will contain two files, named "nums" and "val" respectively. "nums" is a text file containing the number of rows and number of columns information in first two lines of the file.
+The output directory will contain three files, named "nums", "val", and "type" respectively. "nums" is a text file containing the number of rows and number of columns information in first two lines of the file.
 And "val" is a binary file containing the matrix elements stored in little-endian form.
+The file "type" is a text file containing the type information of `val`.

 #### `rowmajor_matrix<T>&` align_as(const `std::vector<size_t>`& sz)